Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 - House logo will link back to homepage.
 - Navigation on the right side with links to home, history, contact and visit pages.
 - Links will collapse into a burger icon when viewed on mobile.
+- Navbar will be present on every page.

 ### Footer

 - Link to Wepre park Wikipedia page and Wikipedia icon.
 - Link to download Wepre park leaflet and a download icon.
 - Link to Instagram page with Instagram icon.
+- Footer will be present on every page.

 ### Home Page

-- Navbar.
 - Full width image carousel with three scrollable high resolution images of the house.
 - Overview section with binoculars icon next to heading with a paragraph of brief introduction to the website.
 - The Hall Today section with suitable icon next to heading and a paragraph detailing what is currently happening at the site today.
-- Footer.

 ### History Page

-- Navbar.
 - High resolution and large full width hero image relating to hall history.
 - History heading with clock icon.
 - Clear timeline of the history of the house, with bullet points for the dates and a title and description of what happened that year.
-- Footer.

 ### Visit Page

-- Navbar
 - High resolution and large full width hero image of the park.
 - Visit heading with car icon and a paragraph detailing what you can currently visit.
 - Opening times heading with calender icon.
 - Clear table detailing opening times.
 - Embedded google map with location of hall, the ability to scroll the map and get directions.
-- Footer.

 ### Contact Page

-- Navbar
 - High resolution and large full width hero image of the hall.
 - Contact us title and speech bubble icon with a description of why to contact us
 - Contact form that should meet the following parameters: